Guide summary

 Budget laptop decision map

-Choose the value-tier laptop by workload and ownership risk first
+Choose a budget laptop by workload and ownership risk first

 Budget Windows daily driver